 Instead of getting upset we’re going to use a little psychology and influence the predictable male ego to get him to shed some pounds.
 No nagging, no using the mommy voice on your fully grown adult husband.
 No repetitive telling him to put down his hot dog contraption and get on the dusty treadmill.

-No. We’re gonna get all “creative” on his ass.
+We’re gonna get all “creative” on his ass.
+Here’s how to get your husband to lose weight without reaching a full blown man-tantrum.

 Build Him Up Instead Of Tearing Him Down